Hangover3832/ComfyUI-Hangover-Moondream/README.md

 ![Alt text](images/moondream_workflow.png)

 👍 For testing, research and fun.
 There might be issues when loading this node, and/or additional packages needs to be installed.
 It worked fine after I reinstalled the latest release of ComfyUI.

+## Updates
+  * Now passing proper prompt to the model 🐞

 ## To do
 🔜